Management Development Programme

 Increasingly, organisations are seeking flexible employees who can adapt to change, are effective in operating in multidisciplinary teams, have confidence in presenting and have well-developed interpersonal skills.
 The MDP develops these skills across three years, enhances your employability and integrates with your knowledge of business acquired through your selected academic subjects.

-The MDP is an integral part of the undergraduate programmes in the Strathclyde Business School (SBS).
-It's a compulsory class which runs in Years 1 to 3 and you must successfully complete all three years in order to graduate or to progress to Honours-level study.
+The MDP is an integral part of the undergraduate degrees.
+It's a compulsory class which runs in Years 1 to 3* and you must successfully complete all three years in order to graduate or to progress to Honours-level study.
 The approach to learning is active problem-based, with students working in project teams.

-The first year of the programme is centred on the construction of knowledge in classroom setting with theoretical constructs developed.
-For each topic we have a video recorded by a Strathclyde academic who is a leading expert in the field.
-Students are required to watch these lectures in advance of each session and complete a pre-sessional activity.
-The pre-sessional work then forms the basis of team based activities work in the classroom (groups of 50 and teams of six to seven) where students develop an agreed understanding of the topic and present this to the group through a variety of medium.
-The feedback gained from this activity then feeds directly into the assessment for the block.
-Students complete 16 assignments in the two semesters of the class.
+Each topic will be introduced as pre-sessional activity which forms the basis of team based activities (timetabled groups of 50 and teams of six to seven) where students develop an agreed understanding of the topic and present this to the group through a variety of medium.
+The feedback gained from this activity then feeds directly into the assessments for the module.

-The second year of the programme concentrates on developing understanding through industry-specific contextualisation.
-Sessions are weekly and three hours in length.
-The sessions are thematically linked to the pathways for individualised experience in third year whilst also drawing on the theoretical knowledge developed in MDP 1.
-In order to develop understanding, organisations will deliver a half-day session.
-This consists of a one hour plenary introduction to all students where the company and case study are introduced and this is followed by the group sessions where students undertake activities in relation to the case study set by the company.
+This year of the programme concentrates on developing understanding through industry-specific contextualisation.
+The sessions are thematically linked to the pathways for individualised experience in third year whilst also drawing on the theoretical knowledge developed in MDP1.

 Third year of the programme centres on individualised experience in organisational context for all students through one of the following pathways: